A Norwegian Fjords Cruise With Kids

 In most of the Nordic ports pristine nature was not far away.
 We hiked mountains, climbed trees, walked to waterfalls, and threw pebbles in streams.
-Three of the ports had playgrounds just as we exited the ship—perfect!
+Three of the ports had playgrounds just as we exited the ship, which our kids made beelines for—perfect!

 4. Taking in History